How to Run an Ethereum Node (Step-by-Step Guide)

 Get a server up and running either locally or from a cloud provider.
 A dedicated server from Cherry Servers was used here.

-Next, you want to connect to the server via SSH.
+Next, connect to the server via SSH.
 You can do this using the following format:

 ssh user@server-ip

-After connecting to the server, you want to ensure that the system is up-to-date and secure.
-Run the following commands to update the system packages upgrade any existing packages, and remove those that are no longer needed:
+After connecting to the server, ensure the system is up to date and secure.
+Run the following commands to update the system packages, upgrade any existing packages, and remove those that are no longer needed:

 apt -y update && apt -y upgrade